Bible: Hebrew Bible

 The Samaritan Pentateuch is a version of the Torah maintained by the Samaritan community since antiquity, which European scholars rediscovered in the 17th century; its oldest extant copies date to c.
 1100 CE.
 Samaritans include only the Pentateuch (Torah) in their biblical canon.
 They do not recognize divine authorship or inspiration in any other book in the Jewish Tanakh.
 (Note: Although a paucity of extant source material makes it impossible to be certain that the earliest Samaritans also rejected the other books of the Tanakh, the 3rd-century church father Origen confirms that the Samaritans in his day "receive[d] the books of Moses alone."
 Schaff 1885) A Samaritan Book of Joshua partly based upon the Tanakh's Book of Joshua exists, but Samaritans regard it as a non-canonical secular historical chronicle.

 The first codex form of the Hebrew Bible was produced in the seventh century.
 The codex is the forerunner of the modern book.
 Popularized by early Christians, it was made by folding a single sheet of papyrus in half, forming "pages".
 Assembling multiples of these folded pages together created a "book" that was more easily accessible and more portable than scrolls.
 The first complete printed press version of the Hebrew Bible was produced in 1488.

+Old Testament

+The Septuagint is a translation of the Hebrew scriptures and some related texts into Koine Greek.
+The Septuagint, or the LXX, is believed to have been carried out by approximately seventy or seventy-two scribes and elders who were Hellenic Jews, begun in Alexandria in the late third century BCE and completed by 132 BCE.
+Probably commissioned by Ptolemy II Philadelphus, King of Egypt, it addressed the need of the primarily Greek-speaking Jews of the Graeco-Roman diaspora.
+Existing complete copies of the Septuagint date from the third to the fifth centuries CE, with fragments dating back to the second century BCE.
+Revision of its text began as far back as the first century BCE.
+Fragments of the Septuagint were found among the Dead Sea Scrolls; portions of its text are also found on existing papyrus from Egypt dating to the second and first centuries BCE and to the first century CE.